 A copy of all contract, project design or technical specifications governing the project in the possession of the Asbestos Contractor.

-A listing of each of the contractors, sub-contractors and consultants on the project.
+A listing of each of the contractors, subcontractors and consultants on the project.

 A legible copy of the Massachusetts License card of each Asbestos Worker and each Asbestos Supervisor utilized by the Asbestos Contractor at the worksite.